 Property settlement can take place if there is no movement of people, for example, when a tenanted property is sold and the tenants are staying.
 Moving homes isn’t allowed at alert level 4.

 REA recommends that pre-settlement inspections are delayed until alert level 3.
 If a pre-settlement inspection is offered by video or similar, both parties should seek legal advice about the risks of a video inspection.
 This type of inspection may not pick up issues you would see if you were physically inspecting the house.

 We recommend you refer the vendor and buyer to their lawyers to seek legal advice early.
 In the current situation, both parties are unlikely to be able to meet their contractual obligations.
 Legal costs may be higher because the COVID-19 situation is complicated and may require more work than usual.

-The NZLS has issued suggested wording for a clause about deferring settlement until at least 10 days after moving to an alert level where relocating is permitted.
+We recommend deferring settlement until at least 10 days after moving to an alert level where relocating is permitted.
 Note that if everyone uses the recommended default 10-day deferral period, there may not be enough moving resource available to help settle all properties at one time.
 Consider recommending a longer deferral period.

 Here are examples of compromises that could allow settlement to take place during alert level 4: